SAP-archive/teched2019-cloud-cf-product-list/docs/09_secure/README.md

 - Determine the URL of your approuter application by executing `cf apps` in the command prompt.
 The output lists the URL for the approuter which should have the following format: `approuter-<ID>.<LANDSCAPE_APPS_DOMAIN>`.
 - Launch the approuter application in the browser by opening the determined URL, e.g.  `https://approuter-<ID>.cfapps.eu10.hana.ondemand.com/products`.
 - Logon with your user credentials.
-- If you selected option 1 (Spring Boot) in step 4, you will get an error with HTTP status code `403` ("unauthorized"´, "forbidden") which states that your user is valid and could be successfully authenticated but has no access to the applications `products` endpoint.
+- If you've selected option 1 (Spring Boot) in step 4, you will get an error with HTTP status code `403` ("forbidden") which states that your user is valid and could be successfully authenticated but has no access to the applications `products` endpoint because of missing scopes.
 <br><br>
 ![Authorizations](/docs/img/security_cockpit_0.png?raw=true)
 <br><br>
-- If you selected option 2 (Java) or option 3 (Node.js) in step 4, you will get an empty product list
+- If you've selected option 2 (Java) or option 3 (Node.js) in step 4, you will get an empty product list.
+> You can open the Developers Tools in your browser and find a failing HTTP request (status code 403) in the `Network` view (you need to refresh the page).
 <br><br>
 ![Authorizations](/docs/img/security_cockpit_0b.png?raw=true)
 <br><br>

 In order to enable access, the end-users should be assigned the required authorizations.
 Therefore the Role Collection needs to be assigned to the user.
-- In the cockpit, navigate to your trial `Subaccount`.
+- In the cockpit, e.g. [https://account.hana.ondemand.com/cockpit/#/home/allaccounts]() navigate to your `Subaccount`.
 Choose `Security` --> `Trust Configuration`.
 - Click on the link **SAP ID Service** - the default trust configuration.
 <br><br>
 ![Authorizations](/docs/img/security_cockpit_8.png?raw=true)